Consular Notification and Assistance:

 - data on death-sentenced foreign nationals in the USA and other background material:

-- US Department of State manual for law enforcement on Article 36:
+- US Department of State manual for law enforcement:

 General Assistance in Capital Cases